What is an expert?

 This way, you will end up with someone who is able to look at your site, make the right decisions for your business and make your SEO spend work as hard as possible as soon as possible.

 Got an interesting SEO problem?

-If you have got an interesting problem with your site or are looking at a challenging SEO project and need someone, who at least aspires to be an expert, and certainly has the 10,000 hours in the tank, then get in touch or give me a shout on Twitter.
+If you have got an interesting problem with your site or are looking at a challenging SEO project and need someone, who at least aspires to be an expert, and certainly has the 10,000 hours (and many more) in the bank, then get in touch or give me a shout on Twitter.